callejover/tiger-LMS/README.md

 2. When somthing is done or working push to github.
 3.

-To do list (Tim och Robban):
+To do list (Tim & Robban):
 1. main.css
     index id:s to .class see comment in main.css.
 (Done)

-2. Side menu for features.html create struckture.
+2. Side menu for features.html create structure.

 3. Pricing with info section.

 ...
 3. footer with contact info on every site.

 ...
 4. show current page in menu

+Reflection aka To do list.
+171005

+1. Logotype link to index.html
+2. Bred text adjustments
+3. textbox ajustmets to width:100%, in mediaq.css
+4. Link under emojis in courses.html to work
+5. ajust text in courses in courses list. innercontent ajust colums with text.
+6. menu adjusting to mediaq in all menus
+7. Calle (atendens function).
+8. Kanya week evaluation
+9.